wandb/docs/docs/guides/hosting/operator.md

 ## Deploy W&B with Helm Terraform Module

 This method allows for customized deployments tailored to specific requirements, leveraging Terraform's infrastructure-as-code approach for consistency and repeatability.
-The official W&B Helm-based Terraform Module that is located here: [terraform-helm-wandb](https://registry.terraform.io/modules/wandb/wandb/helm/latest).
+The official W&B Helm-based Terraform Module is located [here](https://registry.terraform.io/modules/wandb/wandb/helm/latest).

 The following code can be used as a starting point and includes all necessary configuration options for a production grade deployment.